mimisukeMaster/BodyTrackingAnalyzer/README.md

 ===================================

 1. Build `Csharp_3d_viewer.sln`.

-2. Click `Debug > Start without debugging` to begin.
 > [!Tip]
-> If the following error appears in the console:
+> If you are using the separately installed Azure Kinect Body Tracking SDK version 1.1.2, you need to modify the following files.
+This is due to outdated syntax resulting from the version update.
+Some files in this repository are taken from the official repository, and similar changes have been applied there as well in the [official commit](https://github.com/microsoft/Azure-Kinect-Samples/pull/69/commits/a0b569784338a0354e87dacaeb90e53527842ff8).
+> - [Shader.cs](/Shaders.cs): Please update this file to use the same code as the [official version](https://github.com/microsoft/Azure-Kinect-Samples/blob/master/body-tracking-samples/csharp_3d_viewer/Shaders.cs).
+>
+> - [Csharp_3d_viewer.csproj](/Csharp_3d_viewer.csproj): Change the version number for `Microsoft.Azure.Kinect.BodyTracking` to the appropriate value.
+> Update line 18 as follows:
+> ```html
+> <PackageReference Include="Microsoft.Azure.Kinect.BodyTracking" Version="1.1.2" />
 > ```

-> Unhandled exception: System.Exception: Compilation error:
-> 0(6) : error C5514: 'varying' is deprecated and removed from this profile, use 'in/out' instead
-> ```
-> You need to modify the shader code in [Shader.cs](/Shaders.cs) as indicated in the error message.
->
-> This occurs due to an update in the `Microsoft.Azure.Kinect.BodyTracking` version.
-Some files in this repository are based on official samples, and changes to the shader code can also be found in the [official commit history](https://github.com/microsoft/Azure-Kinect-Samples/pull/69/commits/a0b569784338a0354e87dacaeb90e53527842ff8).
+2. Click `Debug > Start without debugging` to begin.

-4. Right after starting, set labels for the recorded data from the console screen.
+3. Right after starting, set labels for the recorded data from the console screen.

-5. Press `ESC` key or `Ctrl + C` to exit.
+4. Press `ESC` key or `Ctrl + C` to exit.

-6. You can analyze the recorded data using [`analyze.py`](analyze.py).
+5. You can analyze the recorded data using [`analyze.py`](analyze.py).
 Make sure that the CSV file exists in the `tmp` folder before running this script.

 ## Analysis Methods on `analyze.py`